eduherminio/dotnet-combine/README.md

                      directory.
                      If no filename is provided (i.e. --output dir/), a unique name will be used.

-  --extensions       (Default: .sln .csproj .cs)
+  --extensions       (Default: .sln .csproj .cs .json)
                      File extensions to include, separated by semicolons (;).

   -f, --overwrite    (Default: false)